 "Embedded font missing for some text on this page."

-Part of the chapter is using an unembedded or fallback font.
+Part of the page is using an unembedded or fallback font.

-Normalize styles to one font family in source and re-export.
+Normalize styles to one font family in the source file and re-export.

 "Some characters may not display correctly."

-Swap to a font with full glyph coverage for used symbols/accents.
+Switch to a font with full support for those characters.

 "Text may be rendered with a substitute font."

-Re-export with fully embedded font and remove mixed direct formatting.
+Re-export with a fully embedded font and remove mixed direct formatting.

 "Image-based text may appear blurry in print."